FaisalHammad1999/futureproofwiki/Connecting-Webapps-to-Databases.md

 ## Environment variables
 As we start working more with databases, there's a a good chance that we will be needing to store some sensitive information.
-We want to make sure that things like the password for a secured database are not shared, for example on GitHub. [`dotenv`](https://www.npmjs.com/package/dotenv) is a simple and excellent library for this purpose.
+We want to make sure that things like the password for a secured database are not shared, for example on GitHub. [`dotenv`](https://www.npmjs.com/package/dotenv) and its sister package [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) are simple and excellent libraries for this purpose.